 Congratulations on your pregnancy (or your intention to be

-some cases, it may be possible or necessary to stop flying during your
+too.
+In some cases, it may be possible or necessary to stop flying during your

 pregnancy (or when trying to conceive), but you may be able to bid for flights